canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Not even just that."
 Amused exhale.
 "I don't bother reading the ones with boys, but it's like..."
 She sighs, those wide-spaced eyes turning to me.
 "You know, there's these 'Connecticut Yankee' style ones, where the protag is bringing the light of modern engineering to medieval times.
 And they're like, wow, check it out, I invented soap.
 Bet you idiots never thought of that one."

 "Yeah, I mean, it's just slop.
 Wish fulfilment."
 Should I still be saying 'slop'?
-Keep talking.
+Just keep talking.
 "This world crushes people, they want to imagine being strong and important.
 But honestly the whole portal fantasy thing always felt sorta goofy to me, right?
 You sorta have to accept that people in our world are special.
 The other world has to be lesser.
 So you're going somewhere which the narrative has already made clear is inferior, or phony somehow."

 She frowns.
 "I guess when you put it that way..."